 - 2-3 Tablespoons Red's Hot Sauce more or less to taste depending on how spicy you like it!

-Press tofu: wrap tofu block in paper towels and sandwich between two plates.
+- Press tofu: wrap tofu block in paper towels or a kitchen towel and sandwich between two plates.
 Set a heavy object on the top plate and set aside.

-Place mushroom, garlic cloves, shallot, and onions in food processor.
+- Place mushroom, garlic cloves, shallot, and onion in the food processor.
 Pulse until mushrooms are in very small chunks.

-Place skillet on low-medium heat.
+- Place skillet on low-medium heat.
 Once warm, add olive oil and mushroom mixture.
 Cook until liquid is absorbed.
-Stir in Worcestershire sauce and season with salt and pepper.

-Add mushroom mixture to mixing bowl.
-Add breadcrumbs, nutritional yeast, and ground flax seed.
-Add pressed tofu and crumble with hands.
-Mix with hands until well combined.
+- Add mushroom mixture to mixing bowl.
+Add worcestershire sauce, breadcrumbs, nutritional yeast, ground flaxseed, salt, and pepper.
+Add pressed tofu and let cool before crumbling with hands.
+Mix until well combined.

-Remove from the fridge and form into patties.
-Should make about 6.
+- Use 1/2 cup and form into patties.
+It should make about 6.
 Place on parchment paper-lined baking sheet.
 Bake for 20 minutes.
+Flip, and bake for an additional 5-10 minutes.

-Remove from oven and let cool for 5-10 minutes before handling.
+- Remove from oven and let cool for 5-10 minutes before handling.
 This helps the patty from falling apart.
-Serve with toasted hamburger buns, lettuce, tomato, purple cabbage, and secret sauce.
+Serve with toasted hamburger buns, lettuce, tomato, avocado, and secret sauce.

 To Make Secret Sauce: